freeletics/khonshu/docs/navigation/get-started.md

 ### DestinationNavigator2

-`HostNavigator` always operates on the back stack as a whole.
-That is a problem for navigators that belong to a single destination: a back navigation that is triggered from a delayed callback or from repeated user input can remove a destination that another screen has put on the back stack in the meantime.

-`DestinationNavigator2` solves this by knowing the exact back stack entry it belongs to:
+`DestinationNavigator2` is a `Navigator` for a single destination.
+It knows the exact back stack entry it belongs to:

-- `navigateBack`, `navigateUp`, `navigateBackTo` and `navigate` are only executed while its destination is the current destination and are ignored otherwise.
+- `navigateBack`, `navigateUp`, `navigateBackTo` and `navigate` are only executed while its destination is the current destination and are ignored otherwise, so a delayed or repeated back action can not affect another destination.
-- `registerForNavigationResult` resolves to its own destination instead of looking up a destination by route type, which is ambiguous when the same route is on the back stack more than once.
+- `registerForNavigationResult` resolves to its own destination instead of looking up a destination by route type.
 - `navigateTo`, `switchBackStack`, `showRoot` and `replaceAllBackStacks` are not guarded and behave like on `HostNavigator`.
-- `isCurrentDestination` exposes whether the destination is currently the current one.
-Reading it from a `@Composable` function is observable, so it can be used to enable or disable UI.
+- `isCurrentDestination` tells whether the destination is currently the current one.
+Reading it from a `@Composable` function is observable, so it can be used to disable controls while a dialog or bottom sheet is on top, to gate a `BackHandler` or to pause work that should only run while the destination is in front.

 When using [Khonshu's codegen](../codegen/get-started.md) an instance is automatically part of the dependency graph of each destination.
 A navigator class for a specific screen can delegate to it: